 Latin America

-From the less-developed to the more modern, Belize is the only English-speaking country here with the rest predominately Spanish (except for Brazil, which is Portuguese).
+So many countries, so little time!
+From the less-developed to the more modern, Belize is the only English-speaking country here, with the rest predominantly Spanish (except for Brazil, which is Portuguese).

-It’s a completely different scene from Southeast Asia, and you’ll meet a different type of traveler looking for more of a cultural experience.
+These countries are challenging if you don’t know the language, and it can be an adventure to get around them.
+It’s an entirely different scene from Southeast Asia, and you’ll meet a different type of traveler looking for a more cultural experience.

-Types of travelers: Americans, Israelis, Spanish and other Europeans.
+Types of travelers: Americans, Israelis, Spanis,h and other Europeans.

 India

-If you’re looking for a complete overload of the senses and somewhere so diverse and different from anywhere else then India it has to be.
+If you’re looking for a complete overload of the senses and a place so diverse and different from anywhere else, then India has to be.
+It’s a fantastic country with so much to see that you may not even get around half of it.

 Types of travelers: Europeans, Australians, Kiwis, Russians, Israelis.